Kevin O'Sullivan (baseball): Coaching career

 In each of his four seasons coaching the Gators, O'Sullivan's teams have improved their overall win–loss record and Southeastern Conference (SEC) standing.
 In 2008, his first season as the Gators' skipper, the team finished 34–24 overall, 17–13 in SEC play, in second place in the SEC Eastern Division standings and third in the overall SEC standings.
 In 2009, the Gators compiled an overall record of 42–22, 19–11 in the SEC, in first place in the SEC East.
 O'Sullivan's 2010 Gators finished with an overall win–loss record of 47–17, 22–8 in SEC play, and SEC regular season champions.
 In each of his first three seasons, his Gators also showed post-season improvement, too: early elimination in the NCAA Regional in 2008; progressing to the NCAA Super Regional in 2009; and a berth in the College World Series in 2010.

 In 2011, the Gators finished the regular season 41–15 overall, 22–8 in the SEC, and SEC regular season co-champions—sharing the regular season conference championship with the South Carolina Gamecocks and Vanderbilt Commodores.
 After winning the SEC tournament, O'Sullivan's Gators received the No. 2 seed in the 2011 NCAA tournament, and advanced to their second consecutive College World Series, ultimately finishing as the national runner-up.

 O'Sullivan has also enjoyed recruiting success: his 2009 recruiting class was ranked No. 1 in the country by Collegiate Baseball Newspaper and Baseball America.
 It was the first time in Gators baseball history that a recruiting class was ranked No. 1.

 Through O'Sullivan's first four regular seasons as the Gators' head coach, his Gators teams compiled the best conference win–loss record of 80–40 (.667), just ahead of the South Carolina Gamecocks (75–45) and the Vanderbilt Commodores (65–51).

+Suspension

+O'Sullivan was suspended for the first three games of the 2026 season due to unsportsmanlike conduct during the 2025 Conway Regional at Coastal Carolina University.
+The NCAA Division I Baseball Committee also issued a public reprimand against O'Sullivan's behavior.

+In late October 2025, he took a self-imposed leave of absence to address family matters.
+He officially returned to his head coaching duties on Dec.
+17, 2025.